aws-cloudformation/cloudformation-cli/doc_source/resource-type-cli-invoke.md

 ## Description<a name="resource-type-cli-invoke-description"></a>

-Performs contract tests on the specified handler of a resource provider\.
+Performs contract tests on the specified handler of a resource type\.

 ## Synopsis<a name="resource-type-cli-invoke-synopsis"></a>